-- Randolph Glucksman – MNRCC Representative on the MTA Board, MNRCC Chair and PCAC Executive Committee Chair
+- Randolph Glucksman – MNRCC Representative on the MTA Board, MNRCC Chair and PCAC Executive Committee 1st Vice Chair

 Appointed: December 2009

 Recommended by: Rockland County

 Randy Glucksman has more than 40 years of rail operations experience, most recently with Systra Engineering in Manhattan where he worked as a Senior Rail Operations Analyst.
 Previously, Mr. Glucksman was employed by MTA New York City Transit in various assignments, and through the years, held numerous positions including Principal Transportation Management Analyst, Superintendent, Trainmaster, Train Dispatcher, Motorman, and Conductor.
 Randy serves as Chair of the Metro-North Railroad Commuter Council and was appointed to the MTA Board in June 2017.

 Mr. Glucksman received his B.S. in Business Administration at Dominican College.
 He is a Vietnam Veteran who served in the U.S. Army and is a member of several veterans groups in Rockland County as well as Senator David Carlucci’s Veterans Advisory Council.

 For many years, Mr. Glucksman has been an advocate for improved transit options and previously served on several citizen advisory committees studying proposed improvements to transit service.
 These include restoration of West Shore rail service, the Regional Citizens Liaison Committee for Access for to the Region’s Core (ARC) project, and the Traffic and Transit Stakeholders Advisory Work Group for the I-287/Tappan Zee Bridge Study.

-Mr. Glucksman is married with two grown children and presently resides in West Nyack, New York.
+Mr. Glucksman is married with two grown children and two grandchildren and presently resides in West Nyack, New York.
 He rides the Pascack Valley Line, one of Metro-North’s West of Hudson rail lines or the Hudson Line for trips into Manhattan.